Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 The roof opened above them.

 Or rather, the roof of the shed was torn off of its walls with inhuman strength.
-Wei Wuxian had only the presence of mind to grab Jin Ling and push him out of the way of falling wood beams, and to check that Lan Sizhui and A-Qing on his other side were not injured either.
+Wei Wuxian had only the presence of mind to grab Jin Ling and push him out of the way of the falling wood beams, and to check that Lan Sizhui and A-Qing on his other side were not injured either.
 He found the boy intact, although surprised, but then it was A-Qing he saw grab at the door of the shed and run outside in fear, her weeping eyes stuck to the figure which now stood by Wei Wuxian’s side.

 Song Lan’s corpse had jumped in through the torn-open roof.
 He landed by Wei Wuxian’s side without any sound, black-veined and empty-eyed, his black sword in one hand and the other wrapped around Wei Wuxian’s shoulder.
 His hold was painless but inescapable, and Wei Wuxian could do nothing as his back was pushed to the dead man’s front and the sword placed against his throat.